Model N (NYSE:MODN) Updates FY 2022 Earnings Guidance

 Model N (NYSE:MODN) updated its FY 2022 earnings guidance on Tuesday.
 The company provided earnings per share guidance of $0.440-$0.490 for the period, compared to the Thomson Reuters consensus earnings per share estimate of $0.480.
 The company issued revenue guidance of $211 million-$214 million, compared to the consensus revenue estimate of $215.73 million.Model N also updated its Q1 2022 guidance to $0.080-$0.090 EPS.

-Model N (NYSE:MODN) last announced its quarterly earnings data on Tuesday, November 9th.
-The software maker reported $0.18 EPS for the quarter, beating the Zacks’ consensus estimate of ($0.12) by $0.30.
-Model N had a negative net margin of 15.37% and a negative return on equity of 8.27%.
-During the same quarter last year, the company earned ($0.01) earnings per share.
-On average, equities research analysts predict that Model N will post -0.43 EPS for the current year.
+Model N (NYSE:MODN) last announced its quarterly earnings results on Tuesday, November 9th.
+The software maker reported $0.18 earnings per share for the quarter, beating analysts’ consensus estimates of ($0.12) by $0.30.
+Model N had a negative return on equity of 8.26% and a negative net margin of 15.37%.
+The business had revenue of $51.48 million during the quarter, compared to analysts’ expectations of $50.63 million.
+During the same quarter last year, the business posted ($0.01) earnings per share.
+As a group, equities analysts expect that Model N will post -0.43 earnings per share for the current fiscal year.

 Model N Company Profile